An approach for systematic decomposition of complex llm tasks: Introduction

 In this paper, we introduce a formal complexity framework for LLM tasks by reducing them into \emph{constraint satisfaction problems} (specifically, 3-SAT).
 We use properties of the induced constraint graph (graph size and treewidth) as measures of task complexity.
 Building on these measures, we propose a decomposition method based on ~\cite{bodlaender1998partial} that minimizes subtask complexity under this formalization, yielding decompositions that preserve global satisfiability while maximizing local solvability.
 Along the purple path in \Cref{fig:overview}, we first reduce the task---modeled as a context that describes a set of constraints and a query that must reason over the constraints---into a formal constraint satisfiability problem.
 We then decompose the constraint problem and construct a workflow over the subtasks defined for each subproblem.

-We use \textsc{SAT-Bench}~\citep{wei2025satbench} and the NL2SQL \textsc{Spider}~\citep{yu2019spiderlargescalehumanlabeleddataset} benchmark to study this framework.
+We use \textsc{SAT-Bench}~\citep{wei2025satbenchbenchmarkingllmslogical} and the NL2SQL \textsc{Spider}~\citep{yu2019spiderlargescalehumanlabeleddataset} benchmark to study this framework.
 We find that the task measures define \textbf{frontiers of difficulty} that separate tasks easily solvable by LLMs from those that are nearly impossible without structural assistance.
-In addition, decomposition based on complexity improves task accuracy by $9-40\%$ as compared to chain-of-thought decomposition.
+In addition, complexity-guided decomposition improves completion on SATBench and outperforms Tree-of-Thoughts on Spider by 3–8 accuracy points across difficulty levels.